Enigmatic-Smile/rn-sdk/README.md

 ## Feedback

-The FIDEL SDK is in active development, we welcome your feedback!
+The Fidel SDK is in active development, we welcome your feedback!

 Get in touch:

 GitHub Issues - For SDK issues and feedback
-FIDEL Developers Slack Channel - [https://fidel-developers-slack-invites.herokuapp.com](https://fidel-developers-slack-invites.herokuapp.com) - for personal support at any phase of integration
+Fidel Developers Slack Channel - [https://fidel-developers-slack-invites.herokuapp.com](https://fidel-developers-slack-invites.herokuapp.com) - for personal support at any phase of integration